nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a lesson: `ladd`

-Adds a lesson to the specified student in TAB, provided you do not have any other lessons scheduled at that time.
+Adds a lesson to the specified student in TAB, provided you do not have any other lessons scheduled at that time.<br>
+Available fields are as described in [Lesson Parameters](#lesson-parameters).

 Format: `ladd INDEX [recurring/END_DATE] date/START_DATE time/TIME_RANGE subject/SUBJECT rates/LESSON_RATES [f/OUTSTANDING_FEES] [hw/HOMEWORK]…​`